o1lo01ol1o/nix-emacs-agda/Readme.md

 ## Overview

 Provides a nix shell containing an `emacs` overlay and any `agda` packages specified in shell nix.
+It provides the `standard-library` and `cubical` by default.

 ## Cachix support